suhy-jang/tweetx/docs/specification.md

 - Encrypt passwords and reset tokens
 - Prevent cross site scripting - XSS
 - Add a rate limit for requests of 100 requests per 10 minutes
-- Protect against http param polution
 - Add headers for security (helmet)
-- Use cors to make API public (for test backend)
+- Use cors to access from client url

 ## API Documentation